Platform: Risk Assessment Platform

 Applies to: Super Admin and Company Admin Users

-- Company tab - list of risk models created by the company
+- Company - lists supporting document templates created by a company

 - Search - enter search text